mendix/docs/content/appstore/app-services/translation.md

 ### 3.6 Configuring the License Token {#configure-license-token}

-#### 3.6.1 For an App Run Locally or Deployed as a Mendix Free App
+#### 3.6.1 For an App Deployed Locally or as a Mendix Free App

-If you run your app locally or deploy it as a Mendix Free App, configure the license token in Studio Pro.
+If you deploy your app locally or as a Mendix Free App, configure the license token in Studio Pro.
 Perform the following steps:

 1. In the App Explorer, go to **Settings** to open the [App Settings](/refguide/project-settings) dialog box.
 2. On the **Configurations** tab, click **Edit** to open the **Edit Configuration** dialog box.